Motor Vehicle Service Notification | Scam or Legal Validity of Motor Vehicle Service Notification

 Do You Need to Buy a Service Contract?

 Generally, there are no necessities for you to purchase an additional service contract when buying a new car.
 He the claims dealer you need this contract, call the lender & check he this is.
-Additionally, cars dealer should not require you to sign this contract you purchased your car through financing.

-Do not be like other buyers car who could not cancel their service contracts after learning they were not needed.
 You see a fee for a specific service contract that you disagree with, ask the dealer to remove this before signing the loan documents.
-Additionally, beware of some unscrupulous cars dealers who may try to sneak an auto service contract into your cars loan without your permission.

 Also, Read: Who Makes Carquest Oil? | Quality of Carquest Oil | Who Owns Carquest Oil Company? | Carquest Oil Review